 Oregano itself is said to have some internal benefits that I wanted to address.
 As I said early, I recommend using the herb itself for internal use.
 Just make some delicious Italian dishes to help boost your oregano intake or try oregano tea.

-- 20 Ways to Use Grapefruit Essential Oil
+- Ways to Use Common Sense Essential Oil Blend

 What are your favorite oregano essential oil uses?
 Do you have a use that is not listed here?
 Share it with us!